 As in the 5th district, the 6th district offers an eclectic range of things to do and see, from political institutions to cultural or historical monuments, unusual bars or a majestic Square where you can stroll about on a sunny day.
 At the north-east end of the district, you can go and enjoy Városliget Park, which is located in the 14th district.
 In short: there’s something for every taste and budget in Terézváros.

 Photo credit: Flickr – Daniel Antal

-Also very popular with tourists, the 7th district – or rather Erzsébetváros – is a good option for accommodation in Budapest.
-Located in Pest, on both sides of the Nagykörút, between the Kiskörút and Dózsa György út (two of the city’s major thoroughfares) and squeezed between the 6th and 8th districts, it is at the heart of Budapest activity.
-It is centrally located and corresponds to the former Jewish quarter, which was the scene of the Budapest Ghetto during the Second World War.
+Also very popular with tourists, the 7th district – or Erzsébetváros – is a good area to look for accommodation in Budapest.
+Located in Pest, on both sides of the Nagykörút, between the Kiskörút and Dózsa György út (two of the city’s major thoroughfares) and squeezed between the 6th and 8th districts, it is at the heart of Budapest’s activity.
+Centrally located, the area was once the former Jewish quarter, which use to house the Budapest Ghetto during the Second World War.

 If you stay in this area of Budapest, you will have access to many synagogues, including the Great Synagogue of Budapest, which is the largest synagogue in Europe and the second largest in the world, a real stronghold of Judaism in Central Europe.
-With all of the apartment hotels, youth hostels, hotel rooms and Airbnb accommodation, you’ll be spoiled for choice in terms of accommodation and be close to the vibrant city centre so that you can enjoy Budapest’s nightlife, restaurants and bars.
+With all of the serviced apartments, youth hostels, hotel rooms, and Airbnb accommodation, you’ll be spoiled for choice in terms of places to stay.
+Close to the vibrant city centre, you will be able to enjoy Budapest’s vibrant nightlife, and discover its many restaurants and bars.
 The atmosphere is likely to be livelier to the west of Erzsébet Körút Avenue, the city centre’s big circular boulevard.
 Nevertheless, it will be quieter further east.

 Ferencváros, the 9th district